Address Standardization | What It Is & How to Do It

 Smarty returns address results in Proper Case rather than UPPERCASE.
 If you prefer uppercase formatting, you can transform text to ALL UPPERCASE using any spreadsheet program, database application, or programming language.

-Address standardization is an easy process for most addresses.
+Address standardization (or address normalization) is an easy process for most addresses.
+Address standardization and address normalization can be used synonymously.

 Generally, there are two ways to approach address standardization.
 You can either use software, or you can standardize addresses manually.